How To Get A New York Resale Certificate [2023 Guide]

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
-The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The state sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the New York Department of Taxation and Finance.

 The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

 Before a business starts selling products or providing taxable services, it must first get a New York Sales Tax Certificate of Authority from the New York Department of Taxation and Finance.
-The Sales Tax Certificate of Authority is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.
+The Sales Tax Certificate of Authority is sometimes referred to as a seller’s permit, sales tax permit, or sales tax license.

 The Sales Tax Certificate of Authority and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Certificate of Authority allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.